b-cubed-eu/documentation/guides/code-repositories.md

 3. Follow the [Quickstart for repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) instructions and create a new repository at <https://github.com/organizations/b-cubed-eu/repositories/new>:
     1. Choose `b-cubed-eu` as owner.
 If that option is not available, see step 2.
     2. The repository name SHOULD be lowercase, dash-separated and short.
-    3. The description SHOULD be a descriptive, one-sentence title (without period at the end), such as "R package to read and write Frictionless Data Packages".
+    3. The description SHOULD be a descriptive, one-sentence title (without period at the end), such as `R package to read and write Frictionless Data Packages`.
     4. The visibility MUST be set to `public`.
 This makes it easier to collaborate and reference files and code.
     5. Check `Add a README file`.
     6. You MUST select a `.gitignore` template (e.g. R, Python)
     7. You MUST select a licence and you MUST set it to `MIT License`.
-This conforms to the B3 Data Management Plan ([Yovcheva et al. 2023][yovche_2023]).
+This conforms to the B3 Data Management Plan ([Yovcheva et al. 2023][yovcheva_2023]).

 If you already have your code (locally), follow [About adding existing source code to GitHub](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#initializing-a-git-repository).
 Using GitHub Desktop is the easiest option.